 equivalent isotropic radiated power: equivalent power radiated from an isotropic directivity device producing the same field intensity at a point of observation as the field intensity radiated in the direction of the same point of observation by the discussed device

-NOTE: Isotropic directivity is equal in all directions (0 dBi).
+NOTE: Isotropic directivity is equal in all directions (i.e. 0 dBi).

 equivalent isotropic sensitivity: sensitivity for an isotropic directivity device equivalent to the sensitivity of the discussed device exposed to an incoming wave from a defined AoA